God's not dead 2

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

-Name of movie: God's not dead 2
+Name of movie: God's Not Dead 2

 Classification: PG